Eriazen/lutils/README.md

 ```
 pip install git+https://github.com/Eriazen/lutils.git@BRANCH
 ```
 Substitute `BRANCH` for your desired branch.
-The default no_oop branch is highly recommended.
+The default master branch is highly recommended.

 ## User guide
 Regarding the usage of this library, please refer to the as-of-yet non-existent `User Guide.md`.